 Plenty of cool water

 We also make sure there is more than one water source available.
-We only have two guinea pigs but our short hair Orange is rather a water hogg so we also place a water bowl out for Chocolate guinea pig to have some!
+We only have two guinea pigs but our long hair Chocolate is rather a water hogg so we also place a water bowl out for Orange guinea pig to have some!

 Did you know that guinea pigs won’t drink warm water even if their life depends on it?
 This shows how important it is to check on your guinea pigs in summer and ensure you change the water every three hours.